andreychemist/andreychemist.github.io/pages/faq.md

 # Should one hire a lawyer for preparing the I-140 petition?

 I did everything myself without a lawyer, and I know more than 30 other people who did so.
 But my case was relatively simple: I indeed had major achievements in Chemistry, the PhD degree from a US university and I worked as a postdoc in the US national lab.
 I never had problems with the legal status in the US and I had no dependents.
-After studying the hundreds of scientific articles and writing a PhD dissertation, it was not difficult for me to study the 10-pages instructions for the form I-140 and write a 15-pages petition.
+After studying the hundreds of scientific articles and writing a PhD dissertation, it was not difficult for me to study the 10-pages instructions for Form I-140 and write a 15-pages petition.
 The longest part was to collect the recommendation letters from professors, but it is the step where a lawyer can provide only a limited help in drafting letters.
 The burden of contacting and prompting professors is on you.

 Most people without a strong background should at least consider contacting a lawyer for free evaluation of their chances.
 Websites of lawyers who provide this service and their contact information can be easily found online.
 After all, even if a lawyer is willing to take your case and estimates the chances of success as very high, it’s up yo you to decide whether you want to hire a lawyer or do everything yourself.